-We will clarify the complaint and the outcome the complainant is seeking and try to resolve an issue immediately if we are able.
+We will clarify the complaint and the outcome the complainant is seeking and try to resolve an issue immediately if we are able or refer it to be managed following existing standard process where applicable.

-Otherwise the complaint will be referred to another officer for advice or resolution.
+Otherwise, the complaint will be referred to another officer for advice or resolution.

-We will advise complainants of how we manage complaints, who will respond to their complaint and when they can expect us to respond.
+We will advise complainants of how we manage complaints and our role in the matter raised, who will respond to their complaint and when they can expect us to respond.

-If a complaint relates to another organisation we will direct the customer to an organisation that can help.
+If a complaint relates to another organisation, we will direct the customer to an organisation that can help.